BioMeDS/onboarding-base-module/README.md

         id3 ---> id1
         id3 -.-> id2
 ```
 The [Python](https://www.python.org/) programming language is used for this onboarding.
+The basics of Python are conveyed in this [course](https://github.com/SchardtS/PythonLectures) (provided by Prof. Dr. Sabine Fischer).

 ### Tasks
-#### 1. Read through the instruction repository and understand the task
+#### 1. Read through this base module and understand the task
 The task of this base module is to create a figure based on a realistic dataset.
 To do this, important programs etc. must first be installed and an environment created for the project.
 Another goal is to learn best practices and get a good workflow.

 #### 2. Install the IDE [Visual Studio Code](https://code.visualstudio.com/)